AdobeDocs/experience-manager-64.en/help/assets/imaging-transcoding-library.md

 1. Tap/click the AEM logo, and go to **[!UICONTROL Tools > Workflow > Models]**.
 1. From the **[!UICONTROL Workflow Models]** page, open the **[!UICONTROL DAM Update Asset]** workflow model in edit mode.
 1. Open the **[!UICONTROL Process Thumbnails]** workflow process step.
 In the **[!UICONTROL Thumbnails]** tab, add the MIME types for which you want to skip the default thumbnail generation process in the **[!UICONTROL Skip Mime Types]** list.
-For example, if you want to create thumbnails for a JPEG image using Imaging Transcoding Library, specify `skip:image/jpeg` in the Skip Mime Types field.
+For example, if you want to create thumbnails for a JPEG image using Imaging Transcoding Library, specify `image/jpeg` in the [!UICONTROL Skip Mime Types] field.

    ![skip_mime_types-1](assets/skip_mime_types-1.png)